open-component-model/ocm/docs/adrs/0003-reference-hints.md

 ### Proposed Solution

-Hints have to be typed, to allow uploaders to know what identities are provided and how the hint string has to be interpreted.
-Additionally, it must be possible to store multiple hints for an artifact.
+Hints have to be typed to allow uploaders to know what identities are provided, how the hint string has to be interpreted and to decide for uploaders, which hint to use.
+Additionally, it must be possible to store multiple hints for an artifact to support multiple possible upload repository types.

 To be compatible a serialization format is defined for a list of type hints, which maps such a list to a single string.

-The library provides a new type `ReferenceHint = map[string]string`, which provides access to a formal hint, by providing access to a set of string attributes.
-There are three predefined
+The library provides a new type `ReferenceHint`, which provides access to a formal hint, by providing access to a set of string attributes.
+The semantic type is a string map of strings.
+There are three predefined attributes:
-attributes:

 - `type` the formal type of the hint (may be empty to cover old component versions) The types are defined like the resource types.
 The following types are defined for now: